camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/get-query.html.md

   <tr>
     <td>jobType</td>
     <td>String</td>
-    <td>The type of the job which are running for this job definition.
-For example: asynchronous continuation, timer etc.</td>
+    <td>The type of the job which is running for this job definition, for example: asynchronous continuation, timer etc.</td>
   </tr>
   <tr>
     <td>jobConfiguration</td>
     <td>String</td>
-    <td>The configuration of a job definition provides details about the jobs which will be created.
-For timer jobs it is for example the timer configuration.</td>
+    <td>The configuration of a job definition provides details about the jobs which will be created, for example: for timer jobs it is the timer configuration.</td>
   </tr>
   <tr>
     <td>suspended</td>
     <td>Boolean</td>
-    <td>Indicates whether this job definition is suspended.</td>
+    <td>Indicates whether this job definition is suspended or not.</td>
   </tr>
 </table>